lbernadel/renci-website/src/content/news/features/2015/11/11_software-defined-networking-gives-ben-a-boost/index.md

 Bastin, a research assistant professor of computer engineering technology, described Mini-Ankh as a free version of the commercial Ankh controller that is part of the Enterprise Infrastructure Orchestration Environment (EIOE) developed by Barnstormer Softworks.
 A general release date and final list of features for the controller, which will likely undergo a name change to Ankh Lite, have not yet been set.

-"There is nothing more satisfying than building a technical solution and then seeing it put to good use," said Bastin. ""An added benefit for our research is that as the controller is tested in more diverse high performance networks, our team learns a lot that we can use in future development efforts to satisfy more research needs."
+"There is nothing more satisfying than building a technical solution and then seeing it put to good use," said Bastin.
+"An added benefit for our research is that as the controller is tested in more diverse high performance networks, our team learns a lot that we can use in future development efforts to satisfy more research needs."

 In addition to more muscle, the upgrade makes BEN a better fit for running data-intensive applications, since SDN can handle larger data transfers and, using the load balancing feature of the controller, allows for customized routing decisions to avoid bottlenecks that can slow down data transfers.
 Users of the upgraded BEN can still connect to the computing and software resources available through the ExoGENI infrastructure, but by using Mini-Ankh as the controller for SDN, they can also connect to resources beyond the ExoGENI sites.